wichayac/LoL-Champsdle/README.md

 Background:
 This project is a personal milestone.
 Originally built during my Freshman year as a basic HTML/JS exercise, I am now refactoring it as a Sophomore to implement what I've learned, better UI/UX, and real-time data integration.

-The Goal: Moving from a static prototype to a production-ready web application with a focus on "Native Feel" interaction.
+The Goal: Moving from a static prototype to a production-ready web application.

 Refactoring Goals & Progress:
 I am currently refactoring it to meet industry standards: